 - Delay proves a greater miracle

-Whether you’re a well known church leader that 1000s of people follow in instagram, or someone who is an outcast like the woman with the issue of blood, God will meet you and minister his healing.
+Whether you’re a famous church leader that 1000s of people follow in instagram, or someone who is an outcast like the woman with the issue of blood, God meets you and ministers his healing.

 JESUS HEALS JAIRUS’ DAUGHTER

 1. GOD IS INDISCRIMINATE.
 HE WANTS YOU WELL

 Jesus heals a young woman with an acute life threatening illness but he also makes time for an older woman with a chronic condition.